txpipe/assets-api-starter-kit/README.md

 ## Dev Environment

-For running this starter kit you'll need access to a running [DB-sync](https://docs.cardano.org/cardano-components/cardano-db-sync/about-db-sync) instance in sync with a Node running on the network of your preference.
+For executing this starter kit you'll need access to a running [DB-sync](https://docs.cardano.org/cardano-components/cardano-db-sync/about-db-sync) instance in sync with a Node running on the network of your preference.

 In case you don't want to install the required components yourself, you can use [Demeter.run](https://demeter.run) platform to create a cloud environment with access to common Cardano infrastructure.
 The following command will open this repo in a private, web-based VSCode IDE with access to a running DB-Sync instance in the preview network.